-To assess park access and LOS holistically, the traditional LOS metric, a measure of the quantity of park land (or amenities) per person, was mapped by service area and overlaid with the mapping of park proximity and the park-equity mapping.
-Looking at quantity, proximity, and equity holistically will illuminate the implementation steps that need to be taken to reach our LOS goals.
+To assess park access and LOS more holistically, the traditional level of service of metric, a measure of the quantity of park land (or amenities) per person was mapped by service area and overlaid with the mapping of park proximity and the park equity mapping.
+Looking at quantity, proximity, and equity holistically will illuminate the implementation steps that need to be taken to reach our level of service goals.

-There are additional considerations beyond the quantitative level of service analysis that impact the decision to invest in new parks and facilities, including:
+There are additional considerations, beyond the quantitative level of service analysis, that impact the decision to invest in new parks and facilities including:

-- Land availability
+- 1. Land availability

-- · Facility condition
+- 2. Facility condition

-- Alternative providers (municipalities, public schools, state, and federal governments)
+- 3. Alternative providers (municipalities, public schools, state, and federal governments)

-- Existing land-use pattern (density, availability of backyards, and common greenspace)
+- 4. Existing land use pattern (density, availability of backyards, and common greenspace)

-- Expressed interest from residents
+- 5. Expressed interest from residents